 amlodipine/benazepril - oral, Lotrel (cont.)

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US national poison hotline at 1-800-222-1222.
-Canadian residents should call their local poison control center directly.
-Symptoms of overdose may include unusual dizziness, fainting, and unusually fast or slow heartbeat.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
+Symptoms of overdose may include: severe dizziness, fainting, and unusually fast or slow heartbeat.

 Back to Medications Index